 Raleigh, N.C.
 27640-0640

 How do I know if North Carolina considers me a nonresident or part-year resident?
 How do I file?

-- you live in North Carolina and earn income within the state for a temporary period of time and you are a permanent resident of another state or
+- live in North Carolina and earn income within the State for a temporary period of time and you are a permanent resident of another state or

-- you live outside the state, but receive income from sources in North Carolina.
+- live outside the State, but receive income from sources in North Carolina.

-- you moved out of North Carolina and became a resident of another state.
+- moved out of North Carolina and became a resident of another state.

-IMPORTANT: When completing Form D-400, part-year residents should not enter the beginning and ending dates of North Carolina residency in the boxes at the top of page 1 of the form (these dates are entered on page 4 of the form).
+IMPORTANT: When completing Form D-400, part-year residents should not enter the beginning and ending dates of North Carolina residency in the boxes at the top of page 1 of the form (these dates are entered on Form D-400 Schedule S, Part D, Computation of North Carolina Taxable Income for Part-Year Residents and Nonresidents).
 The boxes at the top of page 1 are used only by fiscal year filers to indicate the beginning and ending dates of their tax year.
 Fiscal year filers do not file on a calendar year basis.